 “I’m coming with you.”

 Just like that.
 He met this alien girl today, kissed her a few times, shared a magical zoo moment with her, and now he’s just gonna jump in their ship and say see ya to the 20th century.
 No goodbye to Aunt May.
 No final hug for Ms. Lion.
 Not even bothering to pack a suitcase.
 He’s clearly so in love he can’t even think straight.
+That Spider-Man kiss is pretty darn powerful!
 And of course, his gal is so excited that it must be time for… another kiss!

 Spidey and his alien friends leave, making it back to the 48th century or wherever the heck they’re from.
 Things are great now, right?
 Of course not.
 The episode can’t end like that.
 So of course, reality sets in when the aliens’ father points out that Spider-Man can’t live with them.
 He’s full of germs and bacteria that could easily wipe out their population.
 Odd how a super genius like Peter Parker couldn’t see that one coming.
 Anyways, Spidey’s got to go back to his own time for everyone’s sake.
 But not before one final farewell kiss!

 He makes it home, reunites with the Spider-Friends and the episode ends.
 Yeah.